sunng87/slacker-cluster/README.md

 * `:vector` returns values from different servers as a vector
 * `:map` returns values from different servers as a map, with server's host:port as key
+* `(fn [ns-name fn-name params])` a function that returns values above.
+You can use different grouping-results policy according to function you call.

 Note that `:vector` and `:map` would break default behavior of the function call, and change return type.